 Contingent liabilities are not recognized in the financial statements.
-They are disclosed (Note 20(b) and (c)) unless the possibility of an outflow of resources embodying economic benefits is remote.
+They are disclosed (Note 18) unless the possibility of an outflow of resources embodying economic benefits is remote.

 Contingent assets are not recognised in the financial statements but disclosed when an inflow of economic benefits is probable.